 Amazingly, the salary increase for those who completed an Executive MBA was even greater.
 Those that graduated from EMBA courses, the AFR said, saw their average salary skyrocket from $154,000 prior to the course to $222,000 afterwards.
 That’s a massive increase in an already impressive salary, post EMBA, of 44%!

-And so, in the studying of an MBA there is a cost and there is a value.
-As discussed, understanding the reasons behind the cost, but also deeply appreciating the value, is the secret to enjoying, and making the most out of, the MBA experience.
+When studying an MBA, there is a cost and there is a value.
+Understanding the reasons behind the cost, but also appreciating the value, is the secret to enjoying, and making the most out of, the MBA experience.